 The Method - Collaborate and Integrate to Dominate: The USAFWC organization is unique, and it fulfills several roles.
 The staff functions as a NAF to assist subordinate Wings and organizations with assigned missions.
 Collectively, the staff and subordinate Wings serve as the USAF’s weapons & tactics shop, providing integrated tactical and operational solutions to warfighters, MAJCOMs, and COCOMs.
 These solutions are inclusive, synchronized, and integrated with, or complementary to, joint, interagency, allied, and partner capabilities.

-To execute its mission, the USAFWC oversees the operations of four wings, two named units, and one detachment: the 57th Wing, 99th Air Base Wing, the Nevada Test and Training Range, and the Air Force Joint Test Program Office at Nellis AFB, NV.; the 53rd Wing at Eglin AFB, FL.; the 505th Command and Control Wing at Hurlburt Field, FL; and Detachment 1, HQ USAFWC at Schriever AFB, CO.
-The USAFWC is comprised of approximately 11,000 personnel, active duty, guard, reserve and civilians, located in 22 states, 35 different locations.
-The USAFWC also includes its own inspector general, staff judge advocate, protocol office, and historian.
+To execute its mission, the USAFWC oversees the operations of four wings and two named units: the 57th Wing, 99th Air Base Wing, the Nevada Test and Training Range, and the Air Force Joint Test Program Office at Nellis AFB, NV.; the 53rd Wing at Eglin AFB, FL.; the 505th Command and Control Wing at Hurlburt Field, FL.
+The USAFWC is comprised of approximately 12,000 personnel, active duty, guard, reserve, DoD civilians and DoD contractors, located in 21 states, 55 locations.
+The USAFWC also includes its own Inspector General, Staff Judge Advocate, Safety Office, Protocol Office, Financial Manager and Historian.